scheme-requests-for-implementation/srfi-204/srfi/TODO/README.md

   - Export auxiliary syntax always (so auxiliary-syntax.scm is part of library) or only when srfi-206 is available?
   - can generic functions affect equal? used by matcher?
+- Feedback from Alex
+  -Add definition of literal pattern to top and in literal patterns section: any quoted or self-quoting datum.
+  -Add note that quasiquoted cyclic literals are explicitly illegal by R7RS.
+  -Add note about ordering of patterns (a (? (cut pred a)) not ((? (cut pred a)) a) -